OSAS/rh-events/2013/FOSDEM.md

 ### Time: February 3, 2013 12:30 - 12:55 CET

-So, you have a crazy new idea you'd like to try but you need an application server to run it ?
-Of course, you also need to store your data in MySQL, PostgreSQL... or maybe even in MongoDB ?
-Are you also looking for Continuous Integration ?
+So, you have a crazy new idea you'd like to try but you need an application server to run it?
+Of course, you also need to store your data in MySQL, PostgreSQL... or maybe even in MongoDB?
+Are you also looking for Continuous Integration?

 In this session, you'll see how OpenShift Origin, Red Hat's open source PaaS lets you easily deploy your Java, Node.js, PHP, Ruby or Python applications on